 - 1. Controversial Weapons: All companies involved in Controversial Weapons as defined by the methodology of the MSCI Ex-Controversial Weapons Indexes. - Environmental Harm: All companies assessed as having involvement in environmental controversies that are classified as Red (MSCI Environmental Controversy Score of 0) or Orange Flags (score of 1). - A Red Flag indicates an ongoing, Very Severe ESG controversy implicating a company directly through its actions, products, or operations. - An Orange Flag indicates an ongoing Severe ESG controversy implicating a company directly, or a Very Severe ESG controversy that is either partially resolved or indirectly attributed to the company's actions, products, or operations. - 3.
 ESG Controversies: All companies assessed as having involvement in ESG controversies that are classified as Red Flags (MSCI ESG Controversy Score of 0).
 A Red Flag indicates an ongoing, Very Severe ESG controversy implicating a company directly through its actions, products, or operations. - 4.
-Oil & Gas: All companies deriving 10% or more revenue from oil and gas related activities, including distribution / retail, equipment and services, extraction and production, petrochemicals, pipelines and transportation and refining but excluding biofuel production and sales and trading activities. - Power Generation: All companies deriving 50% or more revenue from thermal coal based power generation, liquid fuel based power generation and natural gas based power generation5. - 6.
+Oil & Gas: All companies deriving 10% or more revenue from oil and gas related activities, including distribution / retail, equipment and services, extraction and production, petrochemicals, pipelines and transportation and refining but excluding biofuel production and sales and trading activities. - Power Generation: All companies deriving 50% or more revenue from thermal coal-based power generation, liquid fuel based-power generation and natural gas-based power generation5. - 6.
 Tobacco: All companies with involvement in Tobacco as defined by the methodology of the MSCI Global ex Tobacco Involvement Indexes. - 7.
-Thermal Coal Mining: All companies deriving 1% or more revenue (either reported or estimated) from the mining of thermal coal (including lignite, bituminous, anthracite and steam coal) and its sale to external parties.
-It excludes revenue from metallurgical coal, coal mined for internal power generation (e.g. in the case of vertically integrated power
+Thermal Coal: - Thermal Coal Mining: All companies deriving 1% or more revenue (either reported or estimated) from the mining of thermal coal (including lignite, bituminous, anthracite

-4 See section 4 for further information regarding ESG and climate data used in the Indexes that MSCI Limited and MSCI Deutschland GmbH source from MSCI ESG Research LLC, a separate subsidiary of MSCI Inc. MSCI ESG Research is solely responsible for the creation, determination and management of such data as a provider to MSCI Limited and MSCI Deutschland GmbH.
+3 See section 4 for further information regarding ESG and climate data used in the Indexes that MSCI Limited and MSCI Deutschland GmbH source from MSCI ESG Research LLC, a separate subsidiary of MSCI Inc. MSCI ESG Research is solely responsible for the creation, determination and management of such data as a provider to MSCI Limited and MSCI Deutschland GmbH.
 MSCI Limited and MSCI Deutschland GmbH are the benchmark administrators for the MSCI indexes.